StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.24774185142387613 }
 ```

-In the example above, the first call of `getRandomNumberAsync()` method caches and returns a promise, the next 3 calls return the already cached promise created by the first method call.
-So all 4 calls waiting for the same promise to be resolved.
-Without `@CachedAsync` decorator 4 calls of `getRandomNumberAsync()` return a new promise for each call.
+In this example, the first call to the `getRandomNumberAsync()` method caches and returns a promise.
+The subsequent three calls reuse the cached promise created by the first call.
+As a result, all four calls are waiting for the resolution of the same promise.
+Without the `@CachedAsync` decorator, each of the four calls to `getRandomNumberAsync()` would create and return a new promise independently.

-This behavior can be useful to call rate-limited third-party APIs to avoid wasting limits, or for complex database queries to maintain performance.
+This behavior is particularly useful when working with rate-limited third-party APIs to optimize the use of request limits or for executing complex database queries while preserving performance.

-After expiration (5000 ms in the example) the promise will be deleted from the cache, so the next call will return a new promise.
+Once the cache expires (e.g., after 5000 ms in the example), the promise is removed from the cache, and the next method call will generate and cache a new promise.

-The result of the promise is also caching for the specified TTL.
-For example, if you set the TTL value to 5000 ms and the promise resolves after 2000 ms, then the result of the promise will be cached, resetting the TTL back to 5000 ms. You can disable TTL update providing `noUpdateTTL: true` to the `@CachedAsync` options object, so the result of the promise will be cached for the remaining 3000 ms.
+The resolved value of the promise is also cached for the specified TTL.
+For instance, if the TTL is set to 5000 ms and the promise resolves after 2000 ms, the result will be cached and the TTL reset to 5000 ms. You can prevent the TTL from resetting by setting `noUpdateTTL: true` (inherited from the `TTLCache#set()` options) in the `@CachedAsync` options, ensuring the value remains cached only for the remaining 3000 ms.

 ### @CachedAsync Options